Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 Creating a Supportive Environment for Digital Inclusivity

-For digital inclusivity coaching to take root, organisations must provide:
+For accessibility coaching to take root, organisations must provide:

 • Time and Flexibility – Teams need dedicated time to embed accessibility practices into workflows.